For Faculty & Staff:

 As faculty or staff, you will access most of your information through the OneUSG Connect Employee Self-Service page.
+Click button below to access page.

 If you are an HR professional, please see our page for HR professionals.

-All UGA employees now have a University System of Georgia (USG) Employee ID number.
+All UGA employees have a University System of Georgia (USG) Employee ID number.
 This allows for a unique identifier and will follow employees if they move from one USG Institution to another.
 This is a sequentially assigned number across all USG institutions.
-This Empl_IS is in addition to an employees Federal SSN and UGAID (81x).
+This Empl_ID is in addition to an employees Federal SSN and UGAID (81x).

 OneUSG Connect uses delegation to set up alternative approvers.
 Users can select specific approval tasks to be delegated to another user for a period of time.
-This covers both reported time approvals, absence request and MSS transaction approvals (Termination for example).
+This covers both reported time approvals, absence request and MSS transaction approvals (Termination, for example).
 Delegating approvals will remove the ability for the user to approve those transactions as well as transfer any outstanding approvals to the proxy to work.
 The delegation can be set for a period of time, can be revoked by the delegator at any time and is trackable by the department system managers (initiators) via a query.

 If I’m a Manager, or Time & Absence approver, and I plan to be out of the office (vacation, FMLA, etc.), how do I designate another person in my role while I’m out?